MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

     :::image type="content" source="media/powerbiembedded/class_report.png" alt-text="Class report on webpage.":::

+## Summary

 You've embedded a Power BI report or dashboard that uses row-level security into your Power Pages website!

 The filter pane will appear by default.
 Hiding this requires JavaScript.
-Steps to do this are documented here:
+Steps to do this are documented here: [Add a Power BI report or dashboard to a webpage in a portal](/power-apps/maker/portals/admin/add-powerbi-report).